haumacher/smarthome/docs/sources/architecture/index.md

 There are mainly two types of events:

  - Commands, which trigger an action or a state change of some item.
- - State updates, which inform about a state change of some item (often as a response to a command)
+ - State updates, which inform about a state change of some item (often in response to a command)

 The following item types are currently available (alphabetical order):